Code of Ethics

 - Disciplinary sanctions are foreseen against any attempt of retaliation.

 Management of the Compliance and Update of the Code

 When acting based on Cielo’s conduct guidelines, employees will be reinforcing the Company’s ethical principles and contributing to maintaining this Code always current and effective.
 Cielo expects its managers to act in the dissemination and training of the employees in their teams regarding the guidelines presented in this Code, in order to maintain an ethical and collaborative work environment.

 Cielo provides mandatory annual training for its employees on the subjects of the Code, as well as issues internal notices on relevant matters throughout the year.

 The evaluation and monitoring of compliance with the Code will follow the guidelines in the Compliance Policy.
 Any deviations may result in disciplinary sanctions provided for in internal regulations.

-The Risk and Compliance Executive Board is responsible for maintaining the Code of Ethical Conduct, which should be revised whenever necessary.
+The Risk, Compliance and Prevention Board is responsible for updating the Code of Ethical Conduct every two years or whenever necessary.